 For the purposes of the present Charter:

-- The term "Group" means Imerys SA and its subsidiaries; - The terms "corporate officers", "executive corporate officers" and "non-executive corporate officers" have the meaning ascribed to them in the AFEP-MEDEF Code.
+- The term "Group" means Imerys and its subsidiaries.

+- The terms "corporate officers", "executive corporate officers" and "non-executive corporate officers" have the meaning ascribed to them in the AFEP-MEDEF Code of Corporate Governance (the "AFEP-MEDEF Code").